Temperature and Humidity Sensor

 Frequency Response Characteristics

-The specific frequency range to be measured is governed by the sensor's frequency response traits.
+The first thing you must measure is the specific frequency range with the help of the sensor's frequency response traits.
 It's vital that the monitoring conditions remain undisturbed within the allowed frequency range.
-Additionally, the sensor response may have some delay.
-Therefore, the sensor's frequency response should be high, and the range of the signal that can be measured must be wide.
-Conversely, if the sensor's measurable signal frequency is low, the frequency will be low as well.
+Please note that the sensor response may have some delay; therefore, the sensor's frequency response should be high, and the range of the signal that can be measured must be wide.
+In contrast, if the sensor’s measurable signal frequency is low, the output frequency will be low as well.

 Linear Range

-When selecting a sensor, you must first ensure that its range meets the requirements, after identifying the sensor type.
-The linear range is defined as the range where the output is directly correlated to the input for the temperature and humidity device.
+When selecting a sensor, you must first ensure that its range meets the requirements and then identify the sensor type.
+The linear range is defined as the output range that is directly correlated to the temperature and humidity device input.
 Theoretically, sensitivity remains constant within this range.
-The broader the linear range of the sensor, the larger its range will be, ensuring a certain degree of measurement precision.
+The broader the linear range of the sensor, the larger its range will be, ensuring a certain degree of measurement precision needed.

 Stability